Objects and Namespaces in ASP.NET

 The Object data type is a generic type that’s used for a variable if no other type is specified.

 Namespaces is a “logical naming scheme for grouping related types“.
-What that means to us is that all objects used in ASP.NET are grouped by type, it makes them easy to find and to use.
+What that means to us is that all objects used in ASP.NET are grouped by type, which makes them easy to find and use.
 Imagine the .NET namespaces as a file cabinet.

 Namespaces represent exactly the same concept.
-Like objects are grouped together, an HTMLInputTextBox object is grouped in the same namespace as the HTMLAnchor object, because they both represent HTML-user interface controls displayed to the user.
+Like objects are grouped together, an [html]HTMLInputTextBox[/html] object is grouped in the same namespace as the [html]HTMLAnchor[/html] object, because they both represent HTML-user interface controls displayed to the user.

 Example: To use a namespace in an ASP.NET page, you must use the Import directive.